liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 The *Camera* button allows you to quickly take a picture and upload the image to the current folder.
-The image file name is automatically generated with a timestamp.
+The image file name is automatically generated with a time stamp.

-The *New Folder* button displays a dialog asking you for the name of the folder you want to create in the portal.
+The *New Folder* button asks you for the name of the folder you want to create in the portal.

 ![Figure 4.32: Upload local files](../../images/liferay-sync-android-upload.png)

-The *Upload* button displays which types of local files you can upload to the portal.
-Choosing *Image*, for example, displays all images that are stored locally in your device.
+The *Upload* button displays the types of local files you can upload to the portal.
+Choosing *Image*, for example, shows all images that are stored locally in your device.
 Once you choose the file and confirm, this file is uploaded to the portal and is placed in the current folder.
-By default, besides images, you can upload videos and audio files.
+By default, you can upload images, videos, and audio files.
 If you have installed an app on your device that can open and browse any type of file, you will also see an option called *Other files*.

 #### iOS  [](id=lp-6-1-ugen04-using-liferay-sync-ios-0)

-After installing the iOS app, click on *Settings* in the toolbar, fill in your Liferay server credentials by filling in your *Login*, *Password*, and *Server* information.
+After installing the iOS app, click on *Settings* in the toolbar, enter your Liferay server credentials by filling in your *Login*, *Password*, and *Server* information.
 Your *Login* is either your user account's email address or screen name, whichever you use to log in to the portal in a browser.
 In the *Server*